urban-tep/DDF-SDD/source/groups/group___auth___umsso.rst

 It interacts with interfaces as it

-- implements :ref:`Authentication <group___authentication>` to enable UM-SSO Authentication.
+- implements :ref:`Authentication <group___authentication>` to enable EO-SSO Authentication.

 The following normative references are applied to this component:

-- EO op UM-SSO Interface Control Document [SIE-EO-OP-UM-SSO-ICD-002]
+- EO op EO-SSO Interface Control Document [SIE-EO-OP-UM-SSO-ICD-002]